This article was scientifically reviewed by YourDNA

 A genetic counselor will be available after your meeting to answer additional questions, assist you with ongoing support, coordinate with labs if additional tests are required, contact insurance companies to advocate for coverage and communicate with your doctor about the tests results and how they should be interpreted.

 You Have Your DNA Test Results, Now What?

-Just like with any other medical test, when you get DNA test results, you may be able to understand what some of those results mean, but you could misinterpret the results, or easily draw the wrong conclusions 4.
+Just like with any other medical test, when you get DNA test results, you may be able to understand what some of those results mean, but misinterpretation of results is common 3.

-Whether your test results come back with a slew of positive results, negative results or inconclusive results, you are cheating yourself and your family if you don’t have those results properly interpreted.
+Whether your test results come back with a slew of positive results, negative results or inconclusive results, you are doing yourself and your family a disservice if you don’t have the results properly interpreted.

-Depending on the type of tests you have done, you could also be experiencing a high level of anxiety and stress not knowing what the results are, or how to interpret the results you already have in hand.
+Depending on the type of tests you have done, you could also be experiencing a high level of anxiety and stress not knowing what the results are, or how to interpret them.

 When to Consider Genetic Counseling